anagha-google/cloud-composer-setup-foundations/01-modules/02d-secure-cc2-iteration1-HWD-GCS-EDO.md

 # About

 This module builds on the "Hello World" exercise, by adding the GCS bucket event driven orchestration element to it.<br>
+FIRST and foremost - read this [GCP documentation](https://cloud.google.com/composer/docs/composer-2/triggering-with-gcf) to get an understanding of what we are about to attempt. <br>
 The purpose of this module is to ensure that GCS bucket event driven orchestration works in a secure Cloud Composer setup. <br>

-FIRST and foremost - read this [GCP documentation](https://cloud.google.com/composer/docs/composer-2/triggering-with-gcf) to get an understanding of what we are about to attempt.
-Here is a pictorial overview.
+And...here is a pictorial overview.

 ![hwd-edo-gcs](../00-images/hwd-edo-gcs.png)